 - Stick with the same routine and diet for the first 3-4 weeks – The fewer variables there are, the easier it will be to see trends.

 - Analyze your journal entries – Spend some time reading through your journal.
-Try to spot patterns and figure out how your body react to different types of exercise and food.
+Try to spot patterns and figure out how your body reacts to different types of exercise and food.
 If something isn’t working (like if you often have to stop your workouts because of low blood sugar), change ONE variable at a time to see if that helps.
 This could mean changing what you eat before the workout or how much insulin you take.

 - Consider changing your insulin levels – Working out will increase your insulin sensitivity a lot, so if your blood sugar is consistently high or low throughout the day, it may be time to adjust your insulin.
 Share your journal with your endocrinologist and discuss if you should make any changes.